Andaukmoan/CHPC_Image_Analysis/README.md

 1. 2024-03-15_09-49-57_DDX4_EdU_all_images.csv
 2. 2024-03-15_09-50-03_DDX4_EdU_object_relationships.csv

+There will also be four formatted counts files per unique plate name in the data set:

+    1. Raw cell counts

+    2. Cell counts per well

+    3. Raw colony counts

+    4. Colony counts per well

-Download the results by putting this code with your specific details into your terminal:
+Download all the results by putting this code with your specific details into your terminal:
 ```
-scp /uufs/chpc.utah.edu/common/HIPAA/proj_paternabio/<your output path>/<your file name> <path to where you want to save it to your device>
+scp -r /uufs/chpc.utah.edu/common/HIPAA/proj_paternabio/<your output path>/counts <path to where you want to save it to your device>
 ```
 For example:
 ```
-scp /uufs/chpc.utah.edu/common/HIPAA/proj_paternabio/user/SLURM/output/2024-03-15_09-49-57_DDX4_EdU_all_images.csv /Users/user/Desktop
+scp -r /uufs/chpc.utah.edu/common/HIPAA/proj_paternabio/user/SLURM/output/test_stardist/counts /Users/user/Desktop
 ```

-The results can then be used for downstream processing and visualization.
+The results can then be uploaded to google drive and used for downstream analysis or visualization.
-DDX4_EdU_v7_quantification_slurm.R can be used to quantify colonies, split the data up by plate, and get per well counts.